-A HIMSS Organization
+A HIMSS Innovation Company

 - Continua Design Guidelines - Recognized by the International Telecommunication Union (ITU) as the international standard for safe, secure, and reliable exchange of data to and from personal health devices.
+Download the latest version of CDG 2017 with FHIR.

 Continua Adoption Playbook (May 2017): An overview of how countries and regions are advancing telehealth and mHealth services in their health systems on the basis of agreed standards including the Continua Design Guidelines, with case studies on Denmark, Norway, Austria and Sweden, and recommendations.